appium/appium/docs/en/writing-running-appium/android/android-appbundle.md

 1. Export `bundletool.jar` in your path
     - Appium looks for `bundletool.jar` in your local environemnt.
 Make sure you can find the path with `which 'bundletool.jar'`.
 If you can't find it, please set the path correctly.
+    - Please make sure the bundletool version is above 1.6.0
 2. Generate the `.apks` file from the `.aab` file
     - The `.aab` is available over Android Studio 3.2
     - You must sign correctly when you generate `.apks` from `.aab`.
 This step requires data signing.